-During World War II, the estate housed the Government Code and Cypher School (GC&CS), which regularly penetrated the secret communications of the Axis Powers – most importantly the German Enigma and Lorenz ciphers; among its most notable early personnel the GC&CS team of codebreakers included Alan Turing, Gordon Welchman, Hugh Alexander, Bill Tutte, and Stuart Milner-Barry.
-The nature of the work there was secret until many years after the war.
+During World War II, the estate housed the Government Code and Cypher School (GC&CS), which regularly penetrated the secret communications of the Axis Powers – most importantly the German Enigma and Lorenz ciphers.
+The GC&CS team of codebreakers included Alan Turing, Gordon Welchman, Hugh Alexander, Bill Tutte, and Stuart Milner-Barry.
+The nature of the work at Bletchley remained secret until many years after the war.

 According to the official historian of British Intelligence, the "Ultra" intelligence produced at Bletchley shortened the war by two to four years, and without it the outcome of the war would have been uncertain.
 The team at Bletchley Park devised automatic machinery to help with decryption, culminating in the development of Colossus, the world's first programmable digital electronic computer.
 Codebreaking operations at Bletchley Park came to an end in 1946 and all information about the wartime operations was classified until the mid-1970s.

-After the war, the Post Office took over the site and used it as a management school, but by 1990 the huts in which the codebreakers worked were being considered for demolition and redevelopment.
-The Bletchley Park Trust was formed in 1991 to save large portions of the site from development.
+After the war it had various uses including as a teacher-training college and local GPO headquarters.
+By 1990 the huts in which the codebreakers worked were being considered for demolition and redevelopment.
+The Bletchley Park Trust was formed in February 1992 to save large portions of the site from development.

 Bletchley Park reviews

 I was trying to trace details of my granny - all staff so helpful but volunteer Mike Bisset particularly knowledgeable and his insights hugely appreciated.
 Raised more questions than it solved but...

 I was trying to trace details of my granny - all staff so helpful but volunteer Mike Bisset particularly knowledgeable and his insights hugely appreciated.
 Raised more questions than it solved but... more »